jaimlich/Comp_583/README.md

 - **CI/CD:** Use GitHub Actions or AWS CodePipeline for automated testing and deployment.

 ## Database Setup
-- Use PostgreSQL to store booking data and other application data.
+- Use MySQL to store booking data and other application data.
-- Update the `DATABASE_URL` in `backend/.env` with your PostgreSQL connection string.
+- Update the `DATABASE_URL` in `backend/.env` with your MySQL connection string.

 ## Free-tier API Usage Limits
 1. Visual Crossing (Weather API): Limit at 1K per day